mharig/qb_dl/README.md

 # qb_dl
-Qutebrowser userscript to download URL in clipboard with wget.
+Qutebrowser userscript that downloads URL in clipboard with wget.